Geography Intent Statement

 - An excellent knowledge of where places are and what they are like, both in Britain and the wider world;

-- An comprehensive understanding of the ways in which places are interdependent and interconnected; An extensive base of geographical knowledge and vocabulary;
+- A comprehensive understanding of the ways in which places are interdependent and interconnected; an extensive base of geographical knowledge and vocabulary;

 - Fluency in complex, geographical enquiry and the ability to apply questioning skills, as well as effective presentation techniques;